National and international engagement

 Every Australian state and territory now have zero net emissions by 2050 target, or even sooner.
 By adopting these common targets, the states and territories are leading the way to ensure Australia meets its international obligations and plays our part in limiting climate change.

-Nearly 70 countries around the world have set carbon neutral targets and by 2020 need to communicate their 2050 strategies to the United Nations Climate Change Framework Secretariat.
+Nearly 70 countries around the world have set carbon neutral targets and can communicate their 2050 strategies to the United Nations Climate Change Framework Secretariat.

 Climate KIC Australia

 Climate KIC (Knowledge and Innovation Community) Australia is a partnership between private, research and non-government organisations to foster innovation and help businesses to pioneer products and services for solutions to a changing climate.
 We are a partner of the Business Renewables Centre-Australia (BRC-A), launched in Queensland in 2019.